Back to blog

 • Risk control: uptime, access exceptions, audit findings, incident response time, backup recovery evidence.

 Set a baseline before the project starts.
 Without a baseline, teams end up debating whether the change helped instead of improving the next release.
+If leaders need a first-pass automation business case, pair the operating metric with the AI Automation ROI Calculator.

-Budget and Risk Controls
+Budget And Risk Controls

 Digital transformation budgets go off track when teams fund a large vision without decision gates.
 Use staged investment instead.
 Fund discovery and roadmap work first, then a pilot or modernization slice, then broader rollout after the first measurable proof.